 Scottrade ReviewOpen an Account

-ScottradeELITE requires $25,000 minimum; OptionsFirst platform provided by OptionsHouse for advanced options trading.
+ScottradeELITE requires $25,000 minimum; weak in-house options capabilities - instead offers OptionsFirst platform powered by OptionsHouse for advanced options trading.

 |Commissions & Fees|

 2014 Review Star Ratings

 N/R - Not Ranked in Top 10

 To cut to the chase: Scottrade lives up to its commercials.
 Scottrade defines what a broker-client relationship should be, with everything from opening an account to placing a trade or receiving professional guidance; it is a straightforward and enjoyable experience.